mjfwebb/twitch-bot/docs/CHANNEL_POINT_REDEEMS.md

       "message": "This is a test message!",
       "command": "test",
       "commandParams": "This is a test command!",
-      "onStatus": "fulfilled",
+      "onStatus": "fulfilled"
     }
   ]
 }
 ```

 The `id` and `title` fields are the ID and title of the channel point reward.

 The `message` field is the message that will be sent to chat when the reward is redeemed.
 If the message is an empty string, no message will be sent to chat.